Monday – Friday

 Sensory & Relaxation Room

 Feeling stressed and overwhelmed?
 Stop by our Sensory & Relaxation room to refocus and recharge.
-The room features a massage chair, mini zen gardens, and even a children’s sensory play area all in a calming environment meant to help you relax.
+The room features a massage chair, mini zen gardens, and soft lighting all in a calming environment meant to help you relax.

-Stop by the M&FRC during business hours or call to reserve the room for yourself.
+Stop by the M&FRC during business hours or call ahead to reserve the room for yourself.

 Airman’s Attic